-Intestinal Parasites hide out in a pet’s intestinal tract and feed on their nutrients.
+Intestinal Parasites a pet’s intestinal tract and feed on their nutrients.
 This taking of nutrients can cause serious health consequences for the infected pet, as well as their human family members*.

 The most common intestinal parasites are roundworms, hookworms, whipworms, tapeworms, giardia, and coccidia.
 Because intestinal parasites are internal, they can be found in the feces, vomit, or around the rectum of the infected pet.
 Signs of an intestinal parasite infection include vomiting, diarrhea (bloody in some cases), weight loss, dry hair, and a general poor appearance.

 It’s easy for pets to pick up intestinal parasites in the environment, such as coming in contact with contaminated soil or the stool of other pets.
 However, prevention is simple with monthly preventative medications and annual fecal exams.

 Puppies and kittens have the highest risk of infection due to their immature immune systems.
 Begin proper intestinal parasite prevention during your pet’s first year of life, or as soon as you welcome your new pet into your home.

 *Intestinal parasites can be passed from pets to people, and infection can range from mild skin irritation to serious illness.
 To keep your human family safe, wash your hands frequently after handling pets, wear gloves when picking up pet waste, and dispose of pet waste right away.

 Our hope is that your pet stays safe with you for a lifetime.
 The unfortunate truth is that accidents happen to even the most conscientious pet owners, and approximately 10 million dogs and cats are lost or stolen every year.
 That’s a lot of furry family members!